PagerDuty/incident-response-docs/docs/oncall/being_oncall.md

 * Use Push Notification and Email as your first method of notification.
 Most of us have phones with us at all times, so this is a prudent first method and is usually sufficient.
 * Use Phone and/or SMS notification each minute after, until the escalation time.
 If Push didn't work, then it's likely you need something stronger, like a phone call.
 Keep calling every minute until it's too late.
 If you don't pick up by the 3rd time, then it's unlikely you are able to respond, and the incident will get escalated away from you.
+* If you enable Do Not Disturb mode regularly, ensure that the Pagerduty contacts are able to override that (star them in Android) so that calls get through.

 ## Etiquette